geosolutions-it/mapstore-static-examples/static-map/README.md

 - use the alias `@js/` to have access to the components inside the js folder of the custom project

+- use the options available in the main entries to initialize the state of the app with particular conditions (an example is the security state)
 ## Development

 - `npm install`